ahtajdini/LP_HD_SPack/README.md

 # Linear Programming Bound on Sphere Packing
-This repository included Julia and Mathematica code for calculating the upper bound on the packing density of spheres in different dimensions $D$.
-I used the similar code here to obtain the best known linear programming bound on packing density in high dimensions, $D \sim 1-2000$.
-The work is based on a paper that my collaborators and I published cited in references.
+This repository includes Julia and Mathematica notebooks for calculating the upper bound on the packing density of spheres in different dimensions.
+I used  similar notebooks to obtain the linear programming bound on packing density in high dimensions referenced below.
+For more info about the background of the project and description of the code, see the note file.

+##References

+{\bf High-dimensional sphere packing and the modular bootstrap}, Nima Afkhami-Jeddi, Henry Cohn, Thomas Hartman, David de Laat, Amirhossein Tajdini, June 3, 2020, arXiv preprint:  2006.02560 , Published in: JHEP 12 (2020) 066